vdbrink/vdbrink.github.io/homeassistant/homeassistant_hardware.md

 ### All-in-one mini PCs

+> It's a kind of mini desktop PC with laptop features.

 <img alt="NUC" width="200px" src="images_hardware/nuc.webp" {{style_img_right}}/>
 Intel started with the all-in-one NUC mini PCs.
+They have a small nice-looking and silent square form factor which you also can place ON your desk.
+They contain all required hardware in it and with many external ports (USB, network, display).

 After this success, many other manufacturers followed with their own versions of this form factor.
 <br>
 The current most popular hardware to run Home Assistant on are the all-in-one mini PCs.